The following information is meant to give an overall idea of the approach AFS takes to handling host family moves:

 The AFS-USA national office keeps a file for every AFS Participant who is hosted abroad or in the United States.
 When they learn about a new situation/case, the staff keeps complete notes on who is handling the case, and what has been said or done.

 When an AFS Participant moves, the support volunteer needs to notify AFS staff and the local TDS in order to process the move.
-The staff person completes a form stating why the participant moved, how everyone is coping with the change, and complete information about the new host family from the Host Family application.
-The Support staff person notifies the national office of the participant’s home country so that they may, in turn, inform the natural family.
-The TDS sends a move notification to all other AFS staff who need to know about the move.
-Computer systems are changed to reflect the new address.
-The Regional Service Center also sends a welcome letter and information packet to the new host family.
-The packet includes a Host Family Handbook, AFS Medical Plan, and the Host Family Income Tax deduction form.
+Please see the Hosted Student Move Checklist for details.
+The Support staff person notifies the national office of the participant’s home country so that they may, in turn, inform the natural family of their student’s move.
+The TDS sends a move notification to all other AFS staff who need to know about the move, and computer systems are changed to reflect the new family and address.
+AFS-USA also sends welcome emails to the new host family that include links to a Host Family Handbook, the AFS Medical Plan, and the Host Family Income Tax deduction form all of which you can access here.